alexkohler/nakedret/README.md

 ## Purpose

-As noted in Go's (Code Review comments)[https://github.com/golang/go/wiki/CodeReviewComments#named-result-parameters]:
+As noted in Go's [Code Review comments](https://github.com/golang/go/wiki/CodeReviewComments#named-result-parameters):

 > Naked returns are okay if the function is a handful of lines.
 Once it's a medium sized function, be explicit with your return
 > values.
 Corollary: it's not worth it to name result parameters just because it enables you to use naked returns.
 Clarity of docs is always more important than saving a line or two in your function.